Mic92/nixpkgs-review/README.md

 $ pytest
 ```

 We also use python3's type hints.
-To check them use `mypy`:
+To check them, use `mypy`:

 ```console
 $ mypy nixpkgs_review